Phantasm II: Plot

-Meanwhile, Liz's grandfather dies, and her sister Jeri disappears during the funeral; while searching for Jeri, Liz finds the Tall Man and flees.
-The presiding priest, Father Meyers, maddened with fear and alcoholism, desecrates the grandfather's body with a knife in a desperate attempt to thwart its reanimation, but the corpse rises and kidnaps Liz's grandmother.
-In the morning, Liz finds a funeral pin in her grandmother's empty bed, and the Tall Man psychically tells Liz to return at night if she wants to rescue her grandmother.
-Prior to their arrival in Perigord, Mike awakens to find that Reggie has picked up a hitchhiker named Alchemy who eerily resembles the nude apparition.
-They find Perigord deserted and dilapidated.
-When Liz arrives at the mortuary, she is confronted by Father Meyers, who tries to convince her to escape with him, but he is killed by a flying sphere.
-She encounters the Tall Man and discovers that her grandmother is now one of his Lurkers; she flees and runs into Mike in the cemetery.
-Later that night, the Tall Man captures Liz and drives away in his hearse; Mike and Reggie chase after him.
-After the Tall Man runs them off the road, their car explodes.
+Liz's grandfather Alex dies and her sister Jeri disappears during the funeral.
+Searching for Jeri, Liz escapes an encounter with the Tall Man and flees.
+The presiding priest, Father Meyers, maddened with fear, the reanimation of Alex using a knife, but the corpse rises and kidnaps Liz's grandmother.
+The following, Liz finds a funeral pin in her grandmother's empty bed, and the Tall Man psychically tells Liz to return at night if she wants to rescue her grandmother.
+Meanwhile, Reggie picks up a hitchhiker named Alchemy, who eerily resembles the nude apparition.
+They find Périgord deserted and dilapidated.
+Liz arrives at the mortuary, where she encounters Father Meyers, who attempts to convince her to escape with him.
+Meyers is killed by one of the Tall Man's spheres, and Liz encounters the Tall Man himself; who converted her grandmother into one of his Lurkers.
+Liz manages to escape, and finally meets Mike in the cemetery.

-At the crematorium, Liz is taken to the furnace room by the Tall Man's mortician assistants, but she escapes and sends one into the furnace.
+That night, the Tall Man abducts Liz in his hearse, before Mike and Reggie give chase.
+Liz is taken to the furnace room in the crematorium by the Tall Man's mortician assistants, but she escapes, sending one into the furnace.
 Mike and Reggie break into the mortuary and find the embalming room.
 While Reggie pours acid into the embalming fluid, Mike discovers a dimensional portal that requires a sphere to open.
-They then split up to find Liz.
-Reggie searches the basement, where he fights off a Graver and several Lurkers with a chainsaw and quadruple shotgun.
-After a vicious fight Reggie castrates the Graver to death and guns down the Lurkers.
-Mike saves Liz from a silver sphere which drills itself through the other mortician's hand, embedding him to the wall.
+When they split, Reggie searches the basement, where he fights a Graver and several Lurkers with a chainsaw and quadruple shotgun; Reggie castrates the Graver to death and guns down the Lurkers.
+Mike saves Liz from a silver sphere which subdues the other mortician.
 A larger, gold sphere emerges and begins to chase Mike and Liz.
+The surviving mortician manages to escape by cutting off his own hand.

-Meanwhile, the other mortician's assistant chops his own hand off to escape the wall.
-Dodging the gold sphere's upgraded arsenal such as scanners lasers, and spinning blades, Mike and Liz manage to hold off the attack by barricading themselves in the parlor after the sentinel rammed through multiple doors.
-The mortician assistant surprisingly returns and almost kills Liz before the gold sphere blasts through the door and drills its way into his back and up his throat with a buzz saw.
+Dodging the gold sphere's advanced arsenal - including scanners, lasers, and spinning blades - Mike and Liz barricade themselves in the parlor.
+The surviving mortician assistant returns and almost kills Liz before the gold sphere blasts through the door and kills him with a buzz saw.
 Liz, Mike, and Reggie reunite and use the still embedded silver sphere to access the portal.
-Before they can destroy the building, the Tall Man surprises them, but they fight him off and pump him full of the acid-contaminated embalming fluid, which causes him to melt.
-They set the building on fire, escape, and are greeted by Alchemy, who has procured an abandoned hearse.
+Before they can destroy the building, they face the Tall Man, and pump him full of the acid-contaminated embalming fluid, which causes him to melt.

-As they ride off, Alchemy reveals herself to not be human, and the hearse swerves wildly, then stops.
-Reggie, bloody and battered, falls to the ground; Mike and Liz, trapped in the hearse, try to convince themselves that this is all just a dream, but the slot to the driver's cabin opens and reveals the Tall Man, who tells them, "No, it's not."
-Hands break the rear window and pull Mike and Liz through it, mirroring the ending of the first film.
+The trio escape the building after setting it on fire.
+They're greeted by Alchemy, who has procured an abandoned hearse.
+As they ride off, Alchemy reveals herself to not be human, and the hearse swerves wildly, then stops, ejecting Reggie.
+Mike and Liz, trapped in the hearse, try to convince themselves that they're dreaming, but the slot to the driver's cabin opens, revealing the Tall Man.
+Hands break the rear window and pull Mike and Liz through.